ntrappe/cse110-w21-group33/admin/meetings/02-04-21-first-sprint-part2.md

 - You should at least have a rough draft of your system's features, UI, and architecture

 **✅ Team Members**: Whole Team (will be done in this meeting)

+- Ideas: give background story to explain our problem
+- Rabbit holes: not overdeveloping, not having UI clutter, not distracting

 ---